microsoft/pxt-adafruit/docs/lessons/catch-the-egg-game.md

 * learn how to return the larger of two numbers
 * learn how to return a random number
 * learn how to return the modulus
-* learn how to show a number of the BBC micro:bit screen
+* learn how to show a number of the @boardname@ screen
 * learn how to pause your code for the specified number of milliseconds